 Tickets have everything the assignee needs in order to run the given procedure.
-The Ticket Guidance is copied from the Template that gave rise to the ticket (see Ticket Templates for more information).
+The Ticket Guidance is copied from the Procedure that gave rise to the ticket (see Procedures for more information).
 Tickets support commenting, note-taking, and can be marked as "Done" or "Cancelled."

-Most tickets don't need to be "opened" manually; instead, they'll be triggered automatically (either on a recurring basis or based on a change to an asset - see Ticket Templates for more information).
+Most tickets don't need to be "opened" manually; instead, they'll be triggered automatically (either on a recurring basis or based on a change to an asset - see Procedures for more information).